gabrielalaa/Assignment-2/README.md

 * Set up your environment (python version 3.9 or 3.10) and download the packages that I have specified in `requirements.txt`.
 * First, run `init_db.py` once to initialize the database.
 From my experience, I was not able to see that `Menu_db` was successfully created, so I wrote a short code in `verify.py` to check if everything works well.
 * Then, navigate to `start.py` and run it.
 The application will be available on the browser.
 There you can handle customers and employees actions (add/get/update/remove).
 * If you want to communicate with the server to access the menu as an employee, go in the root of the project and run `server.py` and `employee_client.py`.
 Instructions will be provided there.
+Same for `customer_client.py`.
 * If you want to check my project, I have created some tests in `tests` folder.
 Just type in `pytest` in the terminal.

+---

+## Conclusion

+I enjoyed doing this project.
+I am satisfied with the result I have.
+And I am sure that if I had focused more, I could have achieved everything I set out to do.
+It was much more complex than I originally imagined.
+And I think using something else like django, it would have been much easier and faster to do.
+Project by Radulescu Carla Gabriela, group 2.